ismardz/similar-products/README.md

 ## Swagger Documentation

-Access the interactive documentation at:
+Access the interactive documentation at (once the application is running in local environment):

 - [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)